Inflectra/rapise-documentation/docs/Manuals/kb.md

 Sometimes you may have a button (or other control) that  can have a different appearance depending on the different focus statuses.For example, the default status without focus is a grey image, whereas when the mouse hovering over it becomes blue.
 Then when the mouse left button is held down on the button (and not released), the image changes to a red image.Finally, when the button is activated using the tab key to tab into the button and the mouse is somewhere else, it has a fourth color.
 This article discusses solutions for how to test these kinds of situation

-### <a onclick="return RegisterKbClick('KB64', 'Using Navigator.ExecJS to call Javascript functions')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB64.aspx">KB64</a> Using Navigator.ExecJS to call Javascript functions
+### <a onclick="return RegisterKbClick('KB64', 'Using Navigator.ExecJS to execute JavaScript code inside a browser')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB64.aspx">KB64</a> Using Navigator.ExecJS to execute JavaScript code inside a browser

-Sometimes you need to call JavaScript code directly from Rapise rather than firing a DOM event (e.g. clicking on an element) and having that element fire a client-side event handler.
-This article explains some of the pitfalls and techniques for doing this when you have global functions rather than functions that are part of the core browser model.
+Sometimes you need to execute JavaScript code at a browser side and get the result.
+You can do this with Navigator.ExecJS.

 ### <a onclick="return RegisterKbClick('KB63', 'Getting the State of a Win32 object using Rapise')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB63.aspx">KB63</a> Getting the State of a Win32 object using Rapise